 How Does the SSA Determine Who Receives the Maximum Benefit Amount?

-The reason SSDI payments differ is that the SSA bases its monthly payments on your earnings the last few years before you apply for disability.
-This means that claimants who had a higher salary or income will generally receive a larger monthly payment, up to the maximum benefit amount.
+SSDI payments differ because the SSA bases its monthly payments on your earnings the last few years before you apply for disability.
+This means that claimants with a higher salary or income will generally receive a larger monthly payment, up to the maximum benefit amount.
 Those who earned only a modest income will receive less money each month.

-In many cases, this means those who suffer a permanent impairment at a younger age receive a smaller check each month.
-Older claimants have often worked their way further up the ladder and were able to earn a higher income than their younger counterparts.
+In some cases, this means those who suffer a permanent impairment at a younger age receive a smaller check each month.
+Older claimants have often worked their way further up the ladder and earn a higher income than their younger counterparts.